JustinTran67/JustinTran67/README.md

-# Hi there 👋 I’m Justin
+# Hi 🙋‍♂️ I’m Justin

-Aspiring Software / AI Engineer | Computer Science (B.S.) at UCSC
+Computer Science (B.S.)
+Student at UCSC
 Based in the Bay Area · Currently open to any opportunities!

 ---

-## 🎯 What I’m About

 I love building data-driven applications and exploring the intersection of AI/ML and full-stack development.
 Whether it's designing a predictive model, building a web interface, or integrating a database — I enjoy projects that let me solve real problems with code, and learn new technologies along the way.